Estimated reading time: 15 minutes

 Strategies for addressing disruptive employee behavior

-Strategies for dealing with employee behavior that is disruptive and difficult to manage can include the following.
+Strategies for dealing with employee behavior that is disruptive and difficult to manage can include.

-First, identify the root cause of employee behavior.
-The employee may be experiencing a difficult personal situation, such as a family crisis or financial hardship.
+First, find the root cause of employee behavior.
+The employee can be experiencing a difficult personal situation, like a family crisis or financial hardship.

 Or, the employee may have difficulty adjusting to work culture, job responsibilities, or workplace environment.